CERTCC/CERT-Guide-to-CVD/docs/reference/policy_templates/other.md

 <!--start-->

-Following are some resources that can help you create a disclosure policy:
+In addition to the [Disclosure Policy Templates](./index.md) we provide as part of this guide, there are many other resources available to help you create a vulnerability disclosure policy.
+Here are a few examples:

 - CISA provides a [Vulnerability Disclosure Policy Template](https://www.cisa.gov/vulnerability-disclosure-policy-template){:target="_blank"}
   for U.S. Federal Agencies.
 This template is also useful as a starting point for other organizations